 - Meibomian Gland Analysis: Determines how well the meibomian glands are working.
 These glands keep the eye lubricated.

-Slit Lamp Exam: Allows the ophthalmologist to see the inside of your eye, including your eyelids and tear ducts, in order to check for potential problems.
+- Slit Lamp Exam: This allows the ophthalmologist to see the inside of your eye, including your eyelids and tear ducts, in order to check for potential problems.

 If you’re ready to come in for an eye exam, call Seema Eye Care Centre today!
 Our staff will be happy to help you book an appointment.